pedropaulofb/laderr/documentation/specification.md

   - **Resilience**: Resilience preserves an entity's value despite vulnerabilities, preventing threats from causing damage.
   - **Control**: Entities that inhibit threats, creating resilience.

-Each construct is interconnected, governed by logical constraints.
+Each ScenarioComponent is interconnected, governed by logical constraints.
 These constraints ensure consistency and are enforced through formal rules, as described in Section 5.
-The following sections detail each construct, presenting its concept, metamodel representation, applicable rules, and an example of how to specify it in a LaDeRR model.
+The following sections detail each ScenarioComponent, presenting its concept, metamodel representation, applicable rules, and an example of how to specify it in a LaDeRR model.

 ### 2.1.
 Access to LaDeRR Specification Examples and Results